rfcs/crypto-conditions/README.md

 ## Spec

-You can find the spec here: https://tools.ietf.org/html/draft-thomas-crypto-conditions-01
+You can find the spec here: https://tools.ietf.org/html/draft-thomas-crypto-conditions-02

+The source code for the spec is in `src/spec/crypto-conditions.md`

 ## Implementations